ahmed1salama/Data-Science-Jobs-Glassdoor-Analysis-R/README.md

 ## Data Cleaning

+* Categorical data:
+	1. Size
+	2. Type_of_ownership
+	3. Industry
+	4. Sector
+	5. Job_State
+	6. Job_simp = Job title
+	7. Skills

+* Numerical data:
+	1. Salary_Estimate_Mean (dependent variable)
+	2. Company_Age = no. of years since this company was established
+	3. Desc_len = the length of the job description
+	4. Num_comp =  no. of competitors of the company posting the job
+	5. Rating

 *	Changed column names
 *	Removed rows without salary
 *	Calculated Salary mean out of salary[by removing characters like "$" and getting the mean from the range taking into account hourly paid jobs]